randy408/libspng/tests/README.md

 ## Regression tests

-The `crashers` directory contains regressions tests, some of these PNG's were taken from the libpng repository.
+The `crashers` directory contains regressions tests, some of these files were copied from the libpng repository.

 ## Fuzz testing

-The project is continuously fuzzed on [OSS-Fuzz](https://google.github.io/oss-fuzz/) using `spng_read_fuzzer.c` as the fuzz target, pull requests are also tested with [CIFuzz](https://google.github.io/oss-fuzz/getting-started/continuous-integration/).
+Code is continuously fuzzed on [OSS-Fuzz](https://google.github.io/oss-fuzz/) using [`spng_read_fuzzer.c`](spng_read_fuzzer.c) as the fuzz target, [code coverage](https://oss-fuzz.com/coverage-report/job/libfuzzer_asan_libspng/latest) information is constantly updated.

+Pull requests are also tested with [CIFuzz](https://google.github.io/oss-fuzz/getting-started/continuous-integration/), this runs a short fuzz test and catches most bugs before they could be merged.

 The `fuzz_repro` executable is used for reproducing test cases, it uses a dummy entrypoint to replace the libFuzzer dependency.